aicip/PixelEditor/README.md

 ## Set it up

 This utility has two dependencies: Python 3 and OpenCV (3.x).
-The version dependency is not critical, it can work under Python 2 with a bit tweak, it is just not the priority.
-Here is one way to set it up:
+The version dependency is not critical: it can work under Python 2 with a bit tweak.
+Here is one way to set it up using Anaconda:

 * Install [anaconda](https://www.anaconda.com/)
-* Install OpenCV:
+* Install OpenCV: `conda install opencv`
-    ```
-    conda install opencv
-    ```
 * Activate either the base or whatever the new environment you desire.